greta-dev/greta/README.md

 ### Installation

-`grete` depends on the `tensorflow` R package, which will need to be succesfully installed before `grete` will work.
+`greta` depends on the `tensorflow` R package, which will need to be succesfully installed before `greta` will work.
 To successfully install `tensorflow`, you will need a working installation of python; to have installed the correct version of TensorFlow; and then install tensorflow, pointing to the version of python against which TensorFlow was installed.
 Full installation details can be found [at the `tensorflow` R API site](https://rstudio.github.io/tensorflow/).

-Once you've successfully installed these prerequisites, `grete` can be installed from github using the devtools package
+Once you've successfully installed these prerequisites, `greta` can be installed from github using the devtools package

-    devtools::install_github('goldingn/grete')
+    devtools::install_github('goldingn/greta')

 Example
 -------

-The following example fits a large hierarchical linear regression model using grete.
+The following example fits a large hierarchical linear regression model using greta.
 This runs in around a minute on my laptop.

     # generate a large (10,000 observations, 100 covariates) fake data set
     n <- 10000